-The transmit power configured by the end-user application must consider both the characteristics of the SKY66112 power amplifier and the regulatory requirements associated with the baudrate and physical layer selected.
+The transmit power configured by the end-user application must consider both the characteristics of the SKY66112 power amplifier and the regulatory requirements associated with the physical layer selected.
 These are summarized in Table 3.
+Customer has control of nRF52840 TX RF power setting only as per Table 3 and the resulting SKY66112 TX power is decided, i.e. the SKY66112 can be thought of as a RF gain block.